garygr2002/Rebalance/README.md

 Currently, the software does not accept blended, or multi-asset funds for rebalance.
 The user may specify these types of tickers with a code of 'J' (unbalanceable) so that software will take them into account when valuing an account or portfolio.
 However, it will not attempt to rebalance such a ticker within its account.
 The software would report an inconsistency if a stock and bond blended fund - or ETF - were designated as balanceable with both the 'B' and 'S' subcodes.

-A use of subcodes one through four may be demonstrated as follows: A large-cap growth fund - holding domestic securities - may be specified with the subcodes 'S', 'D', 'L' and 'G'.
+A use of subcodes one through four may be demonstrated as follows: A large cap growth fund - holding domestic securities - may be specified with the subcodes 'S', 'D', 'L' and 'G'.
 This completely specifies the balanceable characteristics of the ticker in a way that is possible, and consistent.
 Currently, the software requires no more than four subcodes to completely characterize a ticker for its rebalancing effort.

 ### Subcode 2